csmith-project/creduce/INSTALL.md

 Released versions of C-Reduce, and also our master branch at GitHub, need to be compiled against specific released versions of LLVM, as noted in this file.

-Our GitHub repo usually also has a branch called llvm-svn-compatible that supports building C-Reduce against LLVMs that are newer than the last released version.
-The most recent version of LLVM that the llvm-svn-compatible branch is known to compile against is recorded in `LAST_KNOWN_WORKING_LLVM`.
-C-Reduce may happen to also build against revisions before or after this, but we make no guarantees.